Buckminsterfullerene02/UE-Modding-Tools/README.md

 * [Rokoko Studio](https://github.com/Rokoko/rokoko-studio-live-blender) - Written by **Rokoko**
     - Rokoko Studio is a powerful and intuitive software for recording, visualizing and exporting motion capture
     - This plugin lets you stream your animation data from Rokoko Studio directly into Blender
-    - More useful for modding however It also allows you to easily record and retarget animations, for easy animation swaps
+    - More useful for modding as it also allows you to easily record and retarget animations, for easy animation swaps
 * **[PW]** [Better Blender FBX Importer/Exporter](https://blendermarket.com/products/better-fbx-importer--exporter)
     - Better FBX Importer & Exporter is for people who need to import FBX files into Blender and export FBX files to game engines
 * [Blender UEXP](https://github.com/AlexP0/Blender_UEXP) - Written by **AlexP0**